cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 7.4.7 =
+Fixed a bug where the suffix currency configuration for shipping costs was ignored.
+This issue has been fixed now.

+= 7.4.6 =
+Solved a PHP warning that showed for variable products that had no attributes set Solved an IE 11 Javascript error
+Solved two illegal string offsets

+= 7.4.5 =
+In between test fix

+= 7.4.4 =
+Solved a PHP warning that showed when products had no custom attributes configured

 = 7.4.3 =
 Added logic to bypass the rightpress discount plugin caching of prices